ubermag/ubermag.github.io/source/index.rst

 On the `Ubermag mailing list
 <https://listserv.gwdg.de/mailman/listinfo/ubermag-users>`__ we announce new
 versions of ``ubermag`` and new features.
-Additionally, Ubermag users can use the mailing list to ask questions and help others.
+Additionally, Ubermag users can use the mailing list or the Ubermag Zulip chat to ask questions and help others.

 .. grid:: 1 1 3 3